February

 February Snow, Ice, Storm, Snow Drifts, Cold, Freezing

-February Fog, Drizzle, Mists, Rain
+February Winter Fog, Drizzle, Mists, Rain

 February Poems, Poetry, Sayings, Quips, Wisdom, Stories, Collections, Aphorisms

-February Celebrations, Holidays, Festivals, Rituals, Rites
+February Winter Celebrations, Holidays, Festivals, Rituals, Rites

 February Winter Garden, Landscape, Fields, Orchards, Farms